svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

 ## 10. Anyone can close the expired channel.

 After the settlement delay has passed or the channel has reached its planned expiration time, the channel is expired.
-Any further transaction that would affect the channel can only close it, returning unclaimed SGY to the payer.
+Any further transaction that would affect the channel can only close it, returning unclaimed RCP to the payer.

 The channel can remain on the ledger in an expired state indefinitely.
 This is because the ledger cannot change except as the results of a transaction, so _someone_ must send a transaction to cause the expired channel to close.
 As long as the channel remains on the ledger, it counts as an object owned by the payer for purposes of the [owner reserve](reserves.html#owner-reserves).